KG90-EG/POC-MarketPredictor-ML/docs/history/ARCHITECTURE_REVIEW.md

 ### For Developers

 **Backend**:
-1. Import from new modules: `from trading_fun.config import config`
+1. Import from new modules: `from market_predictor.config import config`
 2. Use services for business logic: `StockService.get_ticker_info()`
 3. Replace magic numbers with config: `config.signal.get_signal()`